pquynhvu/pquynhvu.com/content/event/example/index.md

 ---
-title: Example Talk
+title: 'The Conundrum of COVID-19: The Case of Toronto'

-event: Hugo Blox Builder Conference
+event: '2023 SSC ANNUAL MEETING IN OTTAWA'
 event_url: https://example.org

 location: Carleton University